justuseastatine/astatine/.github/ISSUE_TEMPLATE/bug-main-instance.md

 ---
 name: main instance bug report
-about: report an issue with cobalt.tools or api.cobalt.tools
+about: report an issue with the main asatatine instance
 title: '[short description of the bug]'
 labels: main instance issue
 assignees: ''